Aquarium Fish Breeding: How to Set Up a Spawning Tank

 For example, some fish are very social and need to be in large groups to feel unstressed.
 Other species are solitary.

-A good reference book like the one below will give you an idea of which species need which conditions to thrive.
+A good reference book will give you an idea of what each species needs to thrive.